ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned adding a remote repository.
 - Learned fetching changes from a remote without merging.
 - Learned the difference between fetched and not-yet-fetched state.
+- Learned reading remote-tracking branches in the log.